 The curriculum will be available on April 15, 2014.
-Registration forms submitted on or after April 15 may take up to three business days to process.
+Registration forms submitted on or after April 15 may take three-five business days to process.

 PLTW and SME Partnership

-Gateway Academy combines the efforts of two of our nation's most outstanding educational organizations, the Society of Manufacturing Engineers Education Foundation (SME-EF) and PLTW.
+Gateway Academy combines the efforts of two of our nation's most outstanding educational organizations, the SME Education Foundation and PLTW.
 The SME Education Foundation is committed to inspiring, preparing, and supporting the next generation of manufacturing engineers and technologists for the advancement of manufacturing education.
-Created by the Society of Manufacturing Engineers in 1979, the SME Education Foundation has provided more than $31 million since 1980 in grants, scholarships, and awards through its partnerships with corporations, organizations, foundations, and individual donors.
+Created in 1979, the SME Education Foundation has provided more than $31 million since 1980 in grants, scholarships, and awards through its partnerships with corporations, organizations, foundations, and individual donors.
 Visit SME Education Foundation at www.smeef.org.